Access4all/a11y-checklist/en/tags/werkzeuge/README.md

 ## Description

-Es gibt viele Werkzeuge, um Barrierefreiheit zu testen.
-Die meisten sind kostenlos.🇩🇪 Currently only available in German.
+🇩🇪 Currently only available in German.